paulnicholsen27/starter_code_legit/18-rails-create/lecture_notes.md

 end
 ```

-This has a bug as the params is a string not a bool, but good time to demonstrate byebug steps
+This has a bug as the params is a string not a bool, but good time to demonstrate byebug steps.
     def index
         if params[:vegetarian] === "all"
             @tacos = Taco.all